First measurement of the $^{10}{\rm B}(\alpha,n)^{13}{\rm N}$ reaction in an inertial confinement fusion implosion at the National Ignition Facility: Initial steps toward the development of a radiochemistry mix diagnostic: Post-shot modeling in 1D

-The time-dependent 1D \texttt{xRAGE} density and temperature profiles have been used to track the energy loss of $\alpha$ particles produced in different regions of the fuel due to the stopping power in the target plasma (both within the DT fuel and the ablator material).
-The $\alpha$ stopping power is calculated according to Zimmerman\cite{Zimmerman:1990}, and includes contributions from free electrons and ions in the plasma.
+The time-dependent 1D \texttt{xRAGE} density and temperature profiles have been used to track the energy loss of $\alpha$ particles produced in different regions of the fuel due to the stopping power in the target plasma (both within the DT fuel and the ablator materials).
+The $\alpha$ stopping power is calculated according to Zimmerman\cite{Zimmerman:1990} and includes contributions from free electrons and ions in the plasma.
 No bound electron contribution is considered, as the plasma is fully ionized at the temperatures considered here.

 The implosion and nuclear burn conditions of N201115 from 1D \texttt{xRAGE} computations are such that all of the $\alpha$ particles produced into the DT fuel are predicted to reach and cross the fuel-ablator interface.
 They all eventually stop within the ablator, where $\alpha$-induced reactions on \isotope[10]{B} and \isotope[9]{Be} can occur (no mix assumed).
-At bang time, $\alpha$ particles get trapped within $\sim 44\,\mu\rm m$ into the ablator, that roughly corresponds to the position of the peak density of Boron and Beryllium (see \cref{fig:rho-temp}).
+At bang time, $\alpha$ particles get trapped within $\sim 48\,\mu\rm m$ into the ablator that roughly corresponds to the position of the peak density of boron and beryllium (see \cref{fig:rho-temp}).

-We note that, as a result of the relative large size of the fuel region, a non-negligible fraction of $\alpha$ particles lose a considerable amount of energy (up to $\sim 1.5\,\rm MeV$) before reaching the ablator.
+We note that, as a result of the relatively large size of the fuel region, $\alpha$ particles loose a non-negligible amount of energy before reaching the ablator ($\sim0.87\,\rm MeV$ on average at bang time).
 This greatly affects the yield of $\alpha$-induced reactions as the relevant cross sections are strongly energy dependent (see \cref{fig:cross}).
-The $14.1\,\rm MeV$ DT neutrons are in stark contrast to this, as they can travel almost unperturbed through the plasma (minimal energy loss), producing \isotope[41]{Ar} in the ablator via the reaction $\isotope[40]{Ar}(n,\gamma)\isotope[41]{Ar}$, that has a cross section of $\sigma(14.1\,{\rm MeV})=0.449\,\rm mb$\cite{Otuka:2014}.
+The $14.1\,\rm MeV$ DT neutrons are in stark contrast to this, as they can travel almost unperturbed through the plasma (minimal energy loss), producing \isotope[41]{Ar} in the ablator via the reaction $\isotope[40]{Ar}(n,\gamma)\isotope[41]{Ar}$, that has a cross section of $\sigma(14.1\,{\rm MeV})=0.449\,\rm mb$.\cite{Otuka:2014}